A festive Norman feast is taking place at Sherborne Old Castle. But can you guess what’s on the Christmas lunch menu?

 Bread was an important food for rich and poor people.
 Instead of using plates, Norman people ate their food off of stale bread, which was called a trencher.

-When they weren't busy conquering England, building castles or conducting the Domesday Survey, the Normans loved a sweet treat just like we do today!
+When they weren't busy conquering England or building castles, the Normans loved a sweet treat just like we do today!

 You can try a taste of the past with our recipe for a Norman style spiced date loaf.
 Simply download the recipe card, and ask a grown up to help you bake this delicious cake.